Science-Backed Benefits of Breathing Exercises

 One of the best ways to combat this reaction is by using a breathing exercise.

-Researchers have long studied the benefits of breathing techniques and one thing is clear; they are very effective.
+Researchers have long studied breathing techniques and one thing is clear; they are very beneficial.

 Studies show that controlling your breathing lowers your heart rate, blood pressure, and lowers the levels of cortisol (the stress hormone) in your body.

-Breathing exercises also stimulates the vagus nerve which is responsible for our bodies’ “relaxation response.”
+Breathing exercises also stimulate the vagus nerve which is responsible for our bodies’ “relaxation response.”

 Stimulating the vagus nerve can also reduce inflammation, increase our quality of sleep, reduce anxiety and depression, and improve our mood.

-We put together a free list of 7 breathing techniques that are proven to promote relaxation.
+And if you want to learn more about breathing, here is a free list of 7 breathing techniques that promote relaxation.